jon24342/Sdotpy/README.md

   * all = send to all active bots and no prefix will be used only sending the command output string

   * other/blank/mistype = print 0 / does nothing
 ___
+Events

+* On startup = sends a message to the hosts server and notifies the user so they know its on and don't spam opening
+___
   Commands: